UBUNTU MULTI-FACTOR AUTHENTICATION USING UPSSO

 At the beginning of the file, add the below line as per the below screenshot.

-5. Edit the following file and add the radius server IP address and secretly created in as per the portal.
+5. Edit the following file and add the Radius Server IP address and shared secret (created in the portal),

 6. Make a directory for radius server DB by executing the below command.